 Tokyo has its fair share of serene parks and nature escapes, but we don't always want to make a special trek to enjoy the outdoors.
 When the weather's good, we just want to grab some snacks, maybe a few drinks, and catch up with friends in central Tokyo.
 Luckily, the city has plenty of green spaces and open-air terraces that are just perfect if you’re on the hunt for an outdoor hangout that's closer to shops and cafés.
-Read on for our top spots in the capital to enjoy the outdoors this sunny season.
+Read on for our top spots in the capital to enjoy the outdoors this sunny spring.

 Right behind Tokyo Midtown, you’ll find the beautiful Hinokicho Park.
 Although a popular spot during cherry blossom season, the lush grounds are wonderful to visit at any time of year.
 Since it's within such close proximity to the shopping centre, you can easily grab food and drinks before settling down on the lawn or one of the many benches around the park.
 Hang out for a few hours here and you might even forget that you’re in the middle of Roppongi.

 Ginza may seem like it's made up entirely of buildings and shopping malls, but you'll find a couple peaceful outdoor spaces like this gorgeous rooftop park above Ginza Six.
 The 4,000sqm garden features a spacious green lawn, small shrine, wooden benches and even a water feature for kids to play in.
 The rooftop is also outfitted with seasonal plants like cherry blossoms in spring and foliage that turns red and yellow in autumn.
 Grab a bento box or snack from the Ginza Six basement depachika food hall and then head on up to enjoy a picnic in the sunshine.